deegree/deegree.github.io/pages/community.md

 ### OSGeo project website

-Further resources about the OSGeo project deegree can be found at the <a href="https://www.osgeo.org/projects/deegree/">Open Source Geospatial Foundation</a>.
+Further resources about the OSGeo project deegree can be found at the <a href="https://www.osgeo.org/projects/deegree/">Open Source Geospatial Foundation</a> and german translation at <a href="https://www.fossgis.de/aktivit%c3%a4ten/langzeitf%c3%b6rderungen/deegree/">FOSSGIS e.V.
+(Local chapter of OSGeo for D-A-CH)</a>.